 Above: The Fuso cab is nearly five feet tall

-TCM: Was it a challenge getting the Hallmark to work with the Fuso?
+Was it a challenge getting your Hallmark to work with your Fuso?

 A conventional truck camper is designed for a truck with a cab between 42” and 46” high.
 The Fuso cab is nearly five feet tall, so you’d have to raise the camper high in the air to put it over the top of the cab and you need to tip the cab to get to the engine.
 My wife and I didn’t want a ladder to get in the camper.
 That’s how I knew I couldn’t put the camper over the cab.